budmitr/AIND-Isolation/heuristic_analysis.md

 Highest value is given by simple `score_moves`, but it is much less stable with different scaling factors.
 This high score might be caused by randomness, but `score_moves_center_freecells` seems to be more stable.

+Generally, here are specific reasons for taking `score_moves_center_freecells` as resulting heuristic:
+* Best average winning rate among other heuristics -- more than 80%
+* Results of `score_moves_center_freecells` show that underlying idea of focusing on central cells with more open space and more moves around gives better results almost always, regardless to scaling factor.
+Other heuristic seem to be less robust and dependent on scaling factor.
+* Underlying calculations of `score_moves_center_freecells` include only simple operations, which makes calculations easy and allow deeper tree search
+* Independent internal sub-heuristics usage (see code snippet above) allows easy parallelization for modern multi-core systems.

 Recomendations about evaluation functions usage:
 * combine different approaches together, this provides better results as for `score_moves_center_freecells`;
 * not implemented here, but is good to test differerent weighting coefficients for such heuristics within a combination;